sjgeddam/FlowChart/README.md

 Dependencies: Xcode 10.2, Swift 4

 Special Instructions:
-• You have to open the file FlowChart-iOSProject.xcworkspace (as opposed to the file FlowChart-iOSProject.xcodeprog).
+* You have to open the file FlowChart-iOSProject.xcworkspace (as opposed to the file FlowChart-iOSProject.xcodeprog).
-• Use an iPhone 8+ Simulator
+* Use an iPhone 8+ Simulator
-o Before running the app, run "pod install" inside the FlowChart folder where the podfile is located
+* Before running the app, run "pod install" inside the FlowChart folder where the podfile is located

 =======